ABU DHABI | Sheikh Zayed Grand Mosque

 The Magnificence, The Mosque

 The Sheikh Zayed Grand Mosque doesn't disappoint with its bold architecture and over-the-top style.
-I couldn't witness any praying as I did when I visited Hassan II Mosque, Casablanca in Morocco.
-Nevertheless, I was just as excited about the tour of this 72,178 square feet mosque!
-The Sheikh Zayed Grand Mosque is 9th among the largest mosques in the world, and it is not only famous for its size but for its mind-blowing ornaments.
-This magnificent building has 82 domes (qubba in Arabic), 24-carat-gold gilded chandeliers, and a 60,546-square-foot hand-knotted carpet which is also the world's largest.
-The rug took more than a thousand weavers over a year to complete, and 38 tons of cotton and wool.
+I couldn't witness any prayer as I did when I visited the Hassan II Mosque in Casablanca, Morocco.
+Nevertheless, I was just as excited about the tour of this 72,178-square-foot mosque!
+The Sheikh Zayed Grand Mosque is the 9th-largest in the world, and it is not only famous for its size but also its mind-blowing ornaments.
+This magnificent building features 82 domes (qubba in Arabic), 24-carat gold-gilded chandeliers, and a 60,546-square-foot hand-knotted carpet, which is also the world's largest.
+The rug took more than a thousand weavers over a year to complete, utilizing 38 tons of cotton and wool.
 The most dominant color of the Mosque is the white walls which were 100% made of Macedonian.
-Throughout this beautiful piece of architecture, the more than 1,000 columns are adorned with colorful stones not stenciled that are in the shape of flowers all over the Mosque.
+Throughout this beautiful piece of architecture, the more than 1,000 columns are adorned with colorful stones, not stenciled, that are in the shape of flowers all over the Mosque.

 A mosque to the Muslim faith is a place to kneel and touch their foreheads to the ground as a sign of submission to the will of God.
 You may or may not be impressed with the facts I shared but do not cheat yourself of a chance to visit this gigantic monument in Abu Dhabi.
 Be sure to check out my video "Shopping in Dubai" on my Youtube channel across N abroad Travel to get tips on how to shop in Dubai.
 Get more inspiration, tips, and hacks by following me on Instagram, and subscribe to the blog.